Beyoncé will perform a halftime show during one of the NFL's Christmas Day games

 The project was recently nominated for 11 Grammys, breaking the record for the most nominations for an album by a female artist, and placed Beyoncé as the artist with the most nominations in history, with 99.

-Artists featured on the album could make an appearance, some of who include Miley Cyrus, Post Malone and Shaboozey, Netflix said Sunday.
+Artists featured on the album could make an appearance, some of whom include Miley Cyrus, Post Malone and Shaboozey, Netflix said Sunday.

 Beyoncé previously performed at two Super Bowl halftime shows — in 2013 with Michelle Williams and Kelly Rowland, her former Destiny's Child bandmates, and in 2016 with Coldplay and Bruno Mars.